goyek/goyek/README.md

 ### Verbose mode

-Enable verbose output using the `-v` CLI flag.
-It works similar to `go test -v`.
-When enabled, the whole output will be streamed.
+In verbose mode, the whole output will be streamed.
 If disabled, only logs from failed task are send to the output.

+By default, verbose mode is turned off.
+It can be enabled by registering a boolean parameter and assigning it to the field `Taskflow.Verbose`.

+This is also provided via the convenience function `taskflow.VerboseParam(*taskflow.Taskflow)`, which needs to be explicitly called.
+The convenience function registers a boolean parameter `verbose`, short `v`, and assigns it to the `Taskflow` field.
+This then works similar to `go test -v`.

-Use [`func (*TF) Verbose`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Verbose) to check if verbose mode was set within the task's command.
+You can then also re-use the registered parameter to check if verbose mode was set within the task's command.

 ### Default task

 Default task can be assigned via `DefaultTask` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-When default task is set, then it is run if no task is provied via CLI.
+When default task is set, then it is run if no task is provided via CLI.

 ### Parameters

+The parameters can be set via CLI using flag syntax.
+Flags must be registered in "long form", and have an optional short form using only one letter.

+On the CLI, flags can be set in the following ways:
+* `--longName simple` - for simple single-word values
+* `--longName "value with blanks"`
+* `--longName="value with blanks"`
+* `--booleanParam` - setting boolean parameters implicitly to `true`
+* `-l simple` - using short form; Short form also allows assignment via equals.

-The parameters can be set via CLI using the `key=val` syntax after CLI flags.
-For example, `go run ./build -v ci=true all` would run the `all` task with `ci` parameter set to `"true"` in verbose mode.
+For example, `go run ./build -v --ci all` would run the `all` task with `ci` parameter set to `"true"` in verbose mode.

-Default values can be assigned via `Params` field in [`type Taskflow`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow).

-The task's command can get the parameters using [`func (*TF) Params`](https://pkg.go.dev/github.com/pellared/taskflow#TF.Params).
+Parameters must first be registered via [`func (*Taskflow) ConfigureValue`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.ConfigureValue), or one of the provided primitive functions like `ConfigureString`.

+After registration, tasks need to specify which parameters they will read.
+Do this by assigning the `RegisteredParameter` from the registration result to the [`Task Parameters`](https://pkg.go.dev/github.com/pellared/taskflow#Task.Parameters) field.
+If a task tries to retrieve the value from an unregistered parameter, the task will fail.

+With registration is done, the task's command can retrieve the parameter value using `Get(*TF)` from the respective `RegisteredParameter`, returned from the registration call during the task's `Command` execution.

+See `examples/string-param/main.go` for a full parameter example.

 ### Task runner